-- (a) General.
-Private Capital means the contributed capital of a NMVC Company, plus unfunded binding commitments by Institutional Investors (including commitments evidenced by a promissory note) to contribute capital to a NMVC Company. - (b) Contributed capital.
-For purposes of this section, contributed capital means the paid-in capital and paid-in surplus of a Corporate NMVC Company, the members' contributed capital of a LLC NMVC Company, or the partners' contributed capital of a Partnership NMVC Company, in each case subject to the limitations in paragraph (c) of this section - (c) Exclusions from Private Capital.
-Private Capital does not include: - (1) Funds borrowed by a NMVC Company from any source. - (2) Funds obtained through the issuance of Leverage. - (3) Funds obtained directly from any Federal agency or department. - (4) Any portion of a commitment from an Institutional Investor with a net worth of less than \$10 million that exceeds 10 percent of such Institutional Investor's net worth. - (d) Non-cash capital contributions.
-Capital contributions in a form other than cash are subject to the limitations in § 108.240. - (e) Contributions with borrowed funds.
+(a) General.
+Private Capital means the contributed capital of a NMVC Company, plus unfunded binding commitments by Institutional Investors (including commitments evidenced by a promissory note) to contribute capital to a NMVC Company.

+(b) Contributed capital.
+For purposes of this section, contributed capital means the paid-in capital and paid-in surplus of a Corporate NMVC Company, the members' contributed capital of a LLC NMVC Company, or the partners' contributed capital of a Partnership NMVC Company, in each case subject to the limitations in paragraph (c) of this section.

+(c) Exclusions from Private Capital.
+Private Capital does not include:

+(1) Funds borrowed by a NMVC Company from any source.

+(2) Funds obtained through the issuance of Leverage.

+(3) Funds obtained directly from any Federal agency or department.

+(4) Any portion of a commitment from an Institutional Investor with a net worth of less than \$10 million that exceeds 10 percent of such Institutional Investor's net worth.

+(d) Non-cash capital contributions.
+Capital contributions in a form other than cash are excluded from Private Capital.

+(e) Contributions with borrowed funds.
 You may not accept any capital contribution made with funds borrowed by a Person seeking to own an equity interest (whether direct or indirect, beneficial or of record) of at least 10 percent of your Private Capital.
-This exclusion does not apply if: - (1) Such Person's net worth is at least twice the amount borrowed; or - (2) SBA gives its prior written approval of the capital contribution.
+This exclusion does not apply if:

+(1) Such Person's net worth is at least twice the amount borrowed; or
-§ 108.240 Limitations on including noncash capital contributions in Private Capital.

-Non-cash capital contributions to a NMVC Company or Applicant are included in Private Capital only if they fall into one of the following categories:

-- (a) Direct obligations of, or obligations guaranteed as to principal and interest by, the United States. - (b) Services rendered or to be rendered to you, priced at no more than their fair market value and approved by SBA. - (c) Tangible assets used in your operations, priced at no more than their fair market value. - (d) Other non-cash assets approved by SBA.
+(2) SBA gives its prior written approval of the capital contribution.